McNopper/ZeroInfinity/README.md

 ### Implementation

-In the [test](test/) folder is an implementation of this interval arithmetic.
+In the [test](test/) folder is an implementation of the interval operators.

 *ToDo:*
 *Depending on the mathematical Ring, extend implementation and unit tests.*